ss2552/Guide_3DS/docs/it_IT/key-information.md

 :::

-Questa guida funziona su tutte le versioni retail della famiglia di console Nintendo 3DS (compresi 3DS, 3DS XL/LL, 2DS, New 3DS, New 3DS XL/LL, e New 2DS XL/LL), indipendentemente dalla regione o dal firmware.
+This guide works with every retail console in the Nintendo 3DS family of consoles (including the 3DS, 3DS XL/LL, 2DS, New 3DS, New 3DS XL/LL, and New 2DS XL/LL), regardless of region or firmware.
+It is NOT compatible with the DSi family of consoles (DSi, DSi XL/LL).
+For DSi-family consoles, consult [this guide](https://dsi.cfw.guide) instead.

 ::::

-:::: details Compatibilità del computer
+:::: details What kind of computer / hardware do I need to follow this guide?

 ::: info